-Then, add in three to four drops of 10% povidone-iodine.
+Then, add three to four drops of 10% povidone-iodine.
 Shake well before each application.
-Apply two Magic Drops into both eyes, four to six times a day.
-Use the solution for several days even after the resolution is achieved (you do not want it coming back).
-Discontinue use if your doctor instructs you to and/or replaces this protocol with antibiotic drops.
+Apply two Magic Drops into both eyes four to six times a day.
+Use the solution for several days, even after the resolution is achieved (you do not want it coming back).
+Discontinue use if your doctor instructs you to and replaces this protocol with antibiotic drops.

 NOTE: This solution will start off weak.
-However, you can (and should) add more iodine drops to the solution over time.
+However, over time, you can (and should) add more iodine drops to the solution.
 Adding over time allows you to get used to the solution and ensure you’re not adding too much at once.
 I would recommend increasing the amount of iodine very slowly at a rate of only two or three drops per trial.
 Tolerances vary, but we want to avoid stinging.

 Why It Works